-Regarding the uncertainty characterisation, as explained in the Introduction, in this study, the focus the focus of this study is on the uncertainty in the physical and morphological parameters and data used in the BDA to describe ,in a simplified way, the debris-flow dynamic.
+As explained in the Introduction, in this study, the focus is on the uncertainty in the physical and morphological parameters and data used in the BDA to describe in a simplified way the debris-flow dynamic.
 Therefore, in this analysis, the variables considered are i_f , A_b , V{dep} and ψ .
-According to their estimate, described in Sect.
+According to their estimate described in Sect.
 3, these variables are mainly affected by epistemic uncertainty due to measurement and estimate errors and lack of information (Oberkampf et al., 2004).

-The characterization of the uncertainty in the variable, namely the probability distribution function (pdf) of their values, has to be defined both in term of distribution type and statistical quantities (e.g. mean and variation coefficient CV) (Fig. 3(a)).
-Lacking certain data concerning the pdfs, according to Marino et al. (2008), all the variable-variables are assumed to be uniformly distributed and, for each event, the means of the distributions are set equal to the corresponding reference values.
+The characterization of the uncertainty in the parameters variable, namely the probability distribution function (pdf) of their values, has to be defined (both in term of distribution type and statistical quantities (e.g. mean and variation coefficient CV) (Fig. 3(a)).
+Lacking certain data concerning the pdfs, according to Marino et al. (2008), all the input parameters variable are assumed to be uniformly distributed.
+In particular and, for each event, the means of the parameter distributions are set equal to the reference values, namely to the values used in the calibration phase (indicated with subscript r).
+The dynamical friction angle Corresponding reference values.